Cyber Monday Special

 How to Fix High Exit Rate and Convert More (The Smart Way)

-Last updated on Feb 15th, 2024 | 7 min
+Last updated on Aug 24th, 2024 | 7 min

 TL;DR: Reducing high exit rates hinges on understanding user behavior, optimizing website design, and enhancing page performance.
 Strategies include simplifying navigation, ensuring mobile responsiveness, accelerating page loading, and leveraging persuasive CTAs.
-Incorporating incentives and improving checkout processes further engage visitors, while emphasizing social proof builds trust.
+Incorporating incentives and improving checkout processes further engage visitors while emphasizing social proof builds trust.

 You’ve done everything by the book: